EnigmaCurry/d.rymcg.tech/README.md

 To exit the sub-shell, press `Ctrl-D` or type `exit` and you will return to the original parent shell and working directory.

 When you create a new instance, `make config` will automatically run.
-When you switch to an existing instance (either via `make instance` or `make switch`), `make config` will not automatically run, but you can run it manually.
+You may switch to an existing instance with either: `make instance` or `make switch` (the former will re-run `make config` while the latter will not).

 ### Overriding docker-compose.yaml per-instance